-Studies show the physical and emotional consequences of a constant focus on doing, while overlooking the more profound dimensions of 'being,' such as reflection, spiritual or religious practices.
-We all need time to recharge, and to connect with our deeper self.
+Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of 'being,' such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.
 It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.